-Treatment for osteoarthritis and arthritis tends to be non-invasive or minimally invasive.
-They are therefore conservative.
-Initial treatment of osteoarthritis, and other types of arthritis, will often include non steroidal anti-inflammatory medications, known as NSAIDs.
+Treatments for arthritis and osteoarthritis tend to be non-invasive or minimally invasive.
+They are therefore conservative in nature.
+Initial treatment for most kinds of arthritis will often include nonsteroidal anti-inflammatory medications, known as NSAIDs.
 Common NSAIDs are naproxen and ibuprofen, and these medications work to alleviate the pain and inflammation associated with arthritis.
 Other forms of treatment may include:

-- Medical blocks – to ease immediate of pain, and reduce irritation and inflammation in spinal joints
+- Medical branch blocks for immediate reduction of pain, irritation and inflammation in spinal joints

-- Partial or full joint replacement – this is recommended in the most severe cases
+- Full joint replacement (only recommended in severe cases)